enricocavalli/enricocavalli.github.io/content/writeups/THM writeups/Injectics.md

 fname={{['sh+/tmp/s','r']|sort('popen')|join}}
 ```

+## extracting initial passwords one char at a time

 Only after getting access to the source code I was able to understand that some keywords are deleted:  in particular `SELECT` and `OR`.
 I was not aware of that because my initial payload did not involve the `OR` keyword.

 Keeping this in mind we also have a cool way to extract the initial password from the users table (three characters at a time, or up to 18 characters if using all six ranks available):